shaunc44/Feed-Reader-Testing/README.md

 	if they have URLs and names.
 2)	The next set of tests examine whether the menu changes visiblity when clicked.
-3)	The last tests ensure that the container has at least one feed and also confirms that new feeds are loaded.
+3)	Lastly, I test that the container has at least one feed and also confirms that new feeds are loaded.

-INSTRUCTIONS
+TEST INSTRUCTIONS
 =================================================================
 RSS FEEDS:
-	Comment out the 'allFeeds' array in app.js.
-This will cause the test to fail and will say "RSS Feeds are not defined".
+	Test 1:	Comment out the 'allFeeds' array in app.js.
+This will cause the test to fail while prompting the error message "Expected 0 not to be 0".

-SEARCH FUNCTION:
-	Enter a word or some text in the search box.
-The search function will filter the list based on the text you entered.
+	Test 2:	Empty one of the URLs in the 'allFeeds' array in app.js.
+The test will fail with an error message of "Expected 0 not to be 0".
+	Test 3:	Empty one of the names in the 'allFeeds' array in app.js.
+The test will fail with an error message of "Expected 0 not to be 0".
-THE LIST:
+THE MENU:
-	Click any venue in the list.
-Information from Foursquare will pop up.
-MAP & MARKERS:
-	Click any of the markers and a Foursquare infowindow will pop up.
-Click the X in the upper-right corner of the infowindow to close the window.
+	Test 4:	In the index.html file delete the menu-hidden class.
+			In the webpage, the menu will not be hidden by default and you will see an error message of "Expected false to be true".
+	Test 5:	In the index.html file delete the menu-icon-link class.
+In the webpage, the menu will not toggle open or close and you will see an error message of "Expected true to be false".
+INITIAL ENTRIES:
+	Test 6:	Empty one of the names in the 'allFeeds' array in app.js.
+The test will fail with an error message of "Expected 0 not to be 0".
+NEW FEED SELECTION:
+	Test 7:	Empty one of the names in the 'allFeeds' array in app.js.
+The test will fail with an error message of "Expected 0 not to be 0".

 INSTALLATION